MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 One thing to note on the code added is that `useEffect` is a side effect, we use them for fetching data, reading and writing to local storage, and setting up event listeners or subscriptions.
 Our side effect occurs on the first render only, as we have nothing in our dependency array.
 We also want to clean up those listeners upon unmount of our component.

 We can now test our application and see that when we refresh the page, we retain our display of the user's address.
-When syncing with a source outside our application, managing the state in a single component is a lot of work.
-But most of the logic is in place to add more properties to our state object.
+We've synced with a source outside our application, and  we are managing the state in a single component.
+The logic is in place to add more properties to our state object.

 ### Connection Wrap Up